nicolagp/scopa-ai/README.md

 # scopa-ai

 ## Status
-Working on the implementation.
-Need to finish coding the scopa class, as well as coding the main loop for the game.
+The game logic is finalized and I'm working on the main loop of the game.
+Another important step is the format of the display for each round.
+After the coding of the game is finished, I'm going to work on playing startegies.
+Below is a list of strategies to be implemented.

 ## Proposed playing strategies
 - v0: randomized moves